40843245/HTML/Term/element/replaced element.md

                 <option value=".pptx" class="DEPRECATED">PowerPoint (.pptx) (Deprecated NOW , always Unavailable)</option>
             </select>

 In the above piece of code, there are 14 options.
 The first option which its value is ".csv" and will display the text "Excel (.csv)".

+The <select> tag The 14 options are